Gunhild Carling

 Gunhild Carling (born 7 May 1975) is a Swedish jazz musician and multi-instrumentalist.
-She is well known for playing trombone.
+She plays the trombone, trumpet and many other instruments.

 Career

 Carling became known for her performance at Allsång på Skansen on 20 July 2010.
 The same year, she became an expert commentator for Dansbandskampen at SVT.
 Gunhild plays trombone, bagpipes, trumpet, recorder, string instruments (such as banjo, ukulele and harp), and will often showcase all of her skills in one song, sometimes casually breaking into a tap dance or singing.